aristosMiliaressis/js-analysis-tools/README.md

-`functions.sh` contains some functions that help you extract the sites js/html content from a HAR file  & unminify it also contains a function to extract any source maps if present.<br>
+`bash_functions.sh` contains some functions that help you extract the sites js/html content from a HAR file & unminify it, also contains a function to extract any source maps if present.<br>
 Intended Workflow:
 - open devtools
 - check "Preserve Log" & "Disable Cache" in network tab